Lommix/lommix_ui/README.md

 ## Autocomplete, Formatting & Linting

-not perfect, but getting there.
+Not perfect, but getting there.
 Checkout the example on how to use the provided schema.xsd.
 Feel free to extend it to your needs.

 [schema.xsd](schema.xsd)

 ## Goal

-The goal is to provide a very thin layer of UI syntax abstraction for seamless and fast iteration on your design.
+The goal is to provide a very thin layer of UI syntax abstraction for seamless and fast iteration on your design, while keeping any kind of logic in bevy.

 ## Why Xml/Html(-like)